ttsherpa1996/cs56-games-towers-of-hanoi/README.md

 ```
 ant run
 ```
-When prompted, type in the number of starting disks you would like there to be and hit enter.
+When prompted by ant for the input-runargs, type in the number of starting disks you would like there to be and hit enter.

 ## Description